awahlig/tailscale-serve-proxy/README.md

-Since all connections to the upstream service are going through the `serve` functionality, the requests contain Tailscale [identity headers](https://tailscale.com/s/serve-headers) which can be used by the web service to authenticate users.
+Since all connections to the upstream service are going through the `serve` functionality, the requests contain Tailscale [identity headers](https://tailscale.com/s/serve-headers) which can be used by the web service to identify the Tailscale users.

 ## Limitations
 Because `tailscaled` is running inside the proxy container, the web